-In celebration of his new book 'STILL ALIVE: A WILD LIFE OF REDISCOVERY' we spoke with conservationist, wild life biologist & TV host: Forrest Galante.
+In celebration of his new book 'STILL ALIVE: A WILD LIFE OF REDISCOVERY' we spoke with conservationist, wild life biologist & TV host: Forrest Galante, for an exclusive interview.

 At the age of 33, Forrest Galante has established himself as the worlds leading figure in wildlife conservation.
 Having appeared on the Joe Rogan podcast, as well as hosting his own TV show 'EXTINCT or ALIVE' on channel Animal Planet, the American born and Zimbabwe raised adventurer has incredibly discovered 8 species previously thought to be extinct to science.